Wandalen/wTools/module/experimental/interval_adapter/docs/pattern/001_two_trait_hierarchy.md

 **Benefits:**
 - Compiler prevents passing unbounded intervals to functions that iterate — no infinite loops at runtime.
 - Functions that only query bounds can accept both bounded and unbounded intervals uniformly.
-- The hierarchy is extensible: a third trait (e.g., `BidirectionalInterval`) could extend `IterableInterval`.
+- The hierarchy is extensible: a third trait (e.g., a bidirectional interval trait) could extend the extended trait.

 **Tradeoff:**
-- Callers must choose between `NonIterableInterval` and `IterableInterval` when writing generic functions.
+- Callers must choose between the base and extended trait when writing generic functions.
 - The split adds conceptual complexity for users unfamiliar with the rationale.